The Clancy Brothers: American folk revival

 The Clancy Brothers and Tommy Makem were significant figures in the American folk revival of the early 1960s and played important roles in promoting and influencing the early development of the folk boom.
 In December 1964, Billboard Magazine listed the group as the eleventh best-selling folk musicians in the United States based on sales figures for that year.
 The Clancys' friends, Peter, Paul and Mary, Bob Dylan, and Pete Seeger, also appeared on the list in first, seventh, and ninth positions, respectively.

-Tradition Records, the small company that Paddy Clancy ran with the help of his brothers, recorded several significant figures of the folk revival and gave some important musical figures their first start in the recording industry.
+Tradition Records, the small company that Paddy Clancy ran with the help of his brothers, recorded several significant figures of the folk revival and gave some important musical figures their start in the recording industry.
 Tradition produced Odetta's first solo LP, Odetta Sings Ballads and Blues.
 Bob Dylan later cited this album as his inspiration to become a folk singer.
 The success of that record helped to further finance the nascent company and led to an additional LP with Odetta on the Tradition label.
 After the success of her Tradition records, Vanguard records signed her to a prestigious recording contract that led to many more albums.

 The Clancys recorded numerous 1960s folk singers, including Jean Ritchie, Ed McCurdy, Ewan MacColl, Paul Clayton, and John Jacob Niles.
 Carolyn Hester's eponymous album with Tradition led to her first public recognition and her signing with Columbia Records.
 The Clancys also released the only album on which folk song collector Alan Lomax sang.

-Paddy Clancy and Tommy Makem were among the first singers to ever appear at the Newport Folk Festival in 1959.
-The Clancy Brothers and Tommy Makem appeared there subsequently several times during the 1960s.
+Paddy Clancy and Tommy Makem were among the first singers ever to appear at the Newport Folk Festival in 1959.
+The Clancy Brothers and Tommy Makem performed there subsequently several times during the 1960s.
 The festival is renowned for introducing to a national audience a number of performers who went on to become major stars, most notably Joan Baez and Bob Dylan.